-Each reporting period we consider all newly issued but not yet adopted standards applicable to our operations and the preparation of our consolidated statements.
-We do not believe that any issued standard that we have not yet adopted will have a material effect on our financial position or results of operations.
+Each reporting period we consider all newly issued but not yet adopted accounting and reporting guidance that is applicable to our operations and the preparation of our consolidated statements.
+We do not believe that any issued guidance that we have not yet adopted will have a material effect on our financial position or results of operations.